-1 Based on phase-in rules for RWA.
+Based on phase-in rules for RWA.
 Refer to "Swiss SRB going and gone concern requirements and information" below for more information.
 2 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
 3 Swiss SRB going and gone concern requirements and information for UBS AG standalone are provided below in this section.
 4 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 5 Represents the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio that is available, application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
+Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS tier 2 capital requirement met with CET1 capital.
+6 Calculated after the application of haircuts and inflows and outflow rates as well as, where applicable, caps on Level 2 assets and cash inflows.
 Calculated based on an average of 61 data points in the first quarter of 2024 and 63 data points in the fourth quarter of 2023.
-For the priorquarter data points, refer to the respective Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
+For the prior-quarter data points, refer to the respective Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
 7 In accordance with Art.
 17h para.
 3 and 4 of the Liquidity Ordinance, UBS AG standalone is required to maintain a minimum NSFR of at least 80% without taking into account excess funding of UBS Switzerland AG and 100% after taking into account such excess funding.